Nitrux/supervisor-openrc/README.md

-# supervisor-openrc
- Package to add service scripts for supervisor for OpenRC
+# supervisor for OpenRC

+Service files to use supervisor with Nitrux.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2024 Nitrux Latinoamericana S.C.